Smart Lens

 Smart Lens or Intraocular Lens

-is an implant (artificial lens) made of a biocompatible material, which is installed in place of the natural lens in case of loss of the latter’s functions.
+Smart Lens is an implant (artificial lens) made of a biocompatible material.
+It is installed in place of the natural lens in case of loss of the latter’s functions.

 Treatment Plan